 In each year of the project, the hardware that best accomplishes the scientific goals for LQCD calculations will be purchased.
 In FY2010, an Infiniband cluster was deployed at Fermilab.
-In FY2011, the project determined that two deployments, consisting of the expansion the FY10 cluster at Fermilab, plus a GPU-accelerated Infiniband cluster, would best optimize the scientific capabilities of the portfolio of hardware operated by the LQCD-ext project.
-In FY2012, the IBM BlueGene/Q supercomputer will be an important hardware candidate in addition to conventional and GPU-accelerated clusters.
-In all years, project personnel will also consider alternative hardware designs suitable for LQCD computing that may become available.
+In FY2011, the project determined that two deployments, consisting of an expansion of the FY10 cluster at Fermilab, plus a

+GPU-accelerated Infiniband cluster, would best optimize the scientific capabilities of the portfolio of hardware operated by the LQCD-Ext project.
+In FY2012, the IBM BlueGene/Q supercomputer was considered to be an important hardware candidate in addition to conventional and GPU-accelerated clusters; by August 2011, following a similar decision process to that outlined in this document, a BlueGene/Q acquisition was ruled out because pricing, performance, and a firm delivery schedule were not available.
+In FY2013, the IBM BlueGene/Q architecture is again considered to be an important hardware candidate.
+Also in FY2013, accelerators other than NVIDIA GPUs, such as the Intel "MIC" architecture, will be important contenders.
+Project personnel will also consider alternative hardware designs suitable for LQCD computing that may become available.

 In the rest of this document we first discuss the design considerations and strategies that we will use for all of the procurements of the LQCD-Ext Project.
-We then discuss the process by which the project will determine the best hardware combination for the FY12 acquisition.
+We then discuss the process by which the project will determine the best hardware combination for the FY13 acquisition.
 This document will be updated each year to concentrate on the upcoming year's hardware acquisition.

-Previous LQCD Computing Project and LQCD-ext Project FY10 and FY11
+Previous LQCD Computing Project

 From FY2006 through FY2009, the DOE High Energy Physics (HEP) and Nuclear Physics (NP) program offices funded the DOE Office of Science LQCD Computing Project (SC LQCD).
-The total project cost of \$9.2M for SC LQCD funded the deployment of four clusters at Jefferson Lab and Fermilab, plus the operations of these clusters, the QCDOC supercomputer at Brookhaven, and several SciDAC LQCD clusters at JLab and FNAL acquired in 2003 through 2005.
+The total project cost of \$9.2M funded the deployment and operation of four clusters at Jefferson Lab and Fermilab, the QCDOC supercomputer at Brookhaven, and several SciDAC LQCD clusters at JLab and FNAL acquired in 2003 through 2005.